AugustHunnerup/DND/Blog#4.md

 2)
-These are the two policys we have made, where admin is securtiy level 2 and costumer is security level 1.
+These are the two policies we have made, where admin is securtiy level 2 and costumer is security level 1.
 This ensures the costumer would not have access to the whole page.

 ![Skærmbillede 2024-12-04 kl  15 03 20](https://github.com/user-attachments/assets/af1ce6a3-4408-46b0-bdb3-2597e7f0754f)